What are agency mortgage-backed securities (agency MBS)?

 Mortgage-backed securities are collections of residential mortgages with similar characteristics that are packaged together, or securitized, and sold to investors.
 The cash flows (principal and interest payments) from the underlying mortgage loans are passed through to investors.

 Agency MBS are issued or guaranteed by one of three government or quasi-government agencies: Fannie Mae, Freddie Mac, and Ginnie Mae.
-Because of this government support, the credit risk within agency MBS is considered negligible, similar to U.S. Treasuries.
+Because of this government support, the credit risk within agency MBS is considered similar to U.S. Treasuries.

 Understanding agency MBS